hapijs/hapi/docs/Reference.md

 - `bytes(length)` - sets the HTTP 'Content-Length' header (to avoid chunked transfer encoding) where:
     - `length` - the header value.
 Must match the actual payload size.
+- `source` - the response stream.
+Can be modified until `'onPreResponse'` is called.

 Generated with: